 Geographic scope and time frame : Eastern and central African regions; project announced in July 2006.

-This will also improve efficiency in data for health care and administration such health insurance accounts and other health surveys.
+This has also improved efficiency in data for health care and administration such health insurance accounts and other health surveys.

 Organisation(s)/funding sources : Uganda Government in collaboration with ICTs for African Rural Development (ICTARD), Uganda Martyrs University, Nkozi.
 Department of Computer Science and Information Systems (CSIS)